Andrew-M-A/Flash-Climbing/README.md

 - User can get directions to climbing gyms

 # Features to be Implemented
-- User can rate climbing gyms difficulty
+- User can rate difficulty of climbing gym
 - User can Check-In to climbing gym
 - User can share climbing videos